Fergie (singer): Early life

-Ferguson was born in Hacienda Heights, California, to Terri (née Gore) and Jon Patrick Ferguson.
-Her father died in September 2021 at age 74.
-She has a younger sister named Dana Ferguson.
-Her ancestry includes English, Irish, Mexican, and Scottish.
-She was raised Roman Catholic and attended Mesa Robles Middle School and Glen A. Wilson High School.
+Stacy Ann Ferguson was born on March 27, 1975, in Hacienda Heights, California, to Terri (née Gore) and Jon Patrick Ferguson.
+She has a younger sister named Dana Ferguson; their ancestry includes English, Irish, Mexican, and Scottish.
+Ferguson was raised Roman Catholic and attended Mesa Robles Middle School and Glen A. Wilson High School.
 She was a cheerleader, straight-A student, spelling bee champion, and Girl Scout.